diiq/react-phocus/README.md

 Contexts can be nested, and are transparent; if a child context does not shadow a parent's hotkey, then that hotkey will work even when the child is focused.
 A context marked `opaque: true` will shadow all actions in its parent.

-Elements with `data-phocus-action` will be giving appropriate aria-labels, and if they contain no inner text, will be filled in with the actions 'name'.
+`PhocusButton`s will be giving appropriate aria-labels, and if they contain no children, will be filled in with the actions 'name'.

-Phocus is always watching for changes, so you can use it alongside any frontend framework.

 ### Constraining Focus